Hive Intelligence vs Moralis Cortex

 How does pricing compare?

 Hive is per-credit — $0 on Demo (10K credits/mo), $129/mo Analyst (500K credits), $499/mo Pro (2M credits), Enterprise custom.
-Cortex pricing layers: a Moralis API subscription for the underlying data plus whatever infrastructure cost your self-hosted MCP server incurs.
-For most AI-agent teams, Hive is cheaper and removes an operations burden.
+Cortex pricing layers include the Moralis API subscription for the underlying data plus the infrastructure and operations cost of running a self-hosted MCP server.
+Compare the full operating model, not just the listed API subscription.

 Does Hive work with the ai16z/Eliza agent framework the way Moralis Cortex does?